tagtag

 • Keeping track of your medical records

-• Conducting a thorough investigation into the defective drug and the cause of your injury to better pinpoint each potential claim to compensation
+• Conducting a thorough investigation into the defective drug and the cause of your injury to better pinpoint each potential claim for compensation

 • Building a strong case on your behalf and negotiating for a fair settlement or fighting for damages in court